 We have not previously declared or paid cash dividends and do not have any plan to declare or pay any dividends in the foreseeable future.
-We currently intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business.
+We currently intend to retain most, if not all, of our available funds and any future earnings to repay or refinance our debt, fund our ongoing operations and fund the development and growth of our business.